 Marilyn Kelly-Cavotta is a retired Army Medic who serves as the Director of Veteran and Military Affairs at Moravian College.
 After her retirement, Marilyn studied public health, psychology, and business earning a BS at East Stroudsburg University.
 She continued her studies at Temple University, and received her Masters of Social Work focusing on making change at the macro level.

 Upon graduating from Chatham College, Barbara Cross was commissioned as an officer in the U.S. Marine Corps, where she retired with the rank of lieutenant colonel after a 25-year career.
 She was recalled from retirement to active duty from 2004 to 2006 to support the global war on terrorism.
-Barbara Cross, a Democrat, later served as a member of the Cumberland County Board of Commissioners.
+She then would go on to serve as a member of the Cumberland County Board of Commissioners.

 Patrick J. Murphy,